prcutler/paulcutler.org/content/posts/2020-07-05-another-reason-to-love-open-source/index.md

 This is all licensed under the MIT License, giving you the ability to take it and modify as you need to.  *leopuleo* didn't have to do this, nor did he have to share it, or give it a license that just gives it away and let's you do anything you want with it.
 This is just one reason why open source is awesome - someone builds something, shares it with the world, and even better, let's you build on top of it.

-Open source and free software rocks.
+Open source and free software rock.